 District Twenty teaches with Best Practices

 District Twenty uses developmentally appropriate, researched, and evidenced based early childhood education practices to meet the individual learning needs of each child.
 D20 employs the We Can Curriculum and the TSGOLD Assessment tool.
 The We Can Curriculum is organized into bi-weekly or monthly thematic units that teach through the context of play, and large and small groups.
-TS GOLD is an authentic, ingoing classroom assessment which encompasses over thirty years of research and is based on 38 objectives for development and learning, which are fully aligned with the Colorado Department of Education Preschool standards.
+TS GOLD is an authentic, ongoing classroom assessment which encompasses over thirty years of research and is based on 38 objectives for development and learning, which are fully aligned with the Colorado Department of Education Preschool standards.

 D20 also teaches using the Colorado Department of Education State approved Pyramid Model for supporting Social Emotional Competence in young children.
 The Pyramid model teaches key school readiness concepts such as persistence at difficult tasks, ability to express emotions appropriately, ability to make and sustain relationships with peers and adults, confidence, and the ability to negotiate and cooperate in a group setting.
 These concepts are taught by following a strategically planned teaching process that begins with building positive relationships with parents, children and colleagues, teaching targeted social emotional strategies, and employing individual interventions.